projf/display_controller/README.md

 The following four display resolutions are tested and included by default (all at 60 Hz refresh rate):

      Resolution  Ratio   Clock
-     640 x  480    4:3   25.20 MHz
+     640 x  480    4:3   25.20 MHz [1]
      800 x  600    4:3   40.00 MHz
     1280 x  720   16:9   74.25 MHz
-    1920 x 1080   16:9  148.50 MHz
+    1920 x 1080   16:9  148.50 MHz [2]

 You can easily add timings for other resolutions; see [demos](#demos) for how to do this.

-_NB.
-The canonical clock for 640x480 60Hz is 25.175 MHz, but 25.2 MHz is within VESA spec and easier to generate._
+_[1] The canonical clock for 640x480 60Hz is 25.175 MHz, but 25.2 MHz is within VESA spec and easier to generate._

+_[2] The TMDS clock for 1080p60 is 1,485 MHz, which is out of spec for Xilinx 7 series FPGAs.
+However, it does work, even on the slowest -1 speed grade, provided the run is short or uses a buffer such as that found on the Nexys Video._

 ## Demos